LiangliangNan/MVStudio/ReadMe.md

 ### About
 **MVStudio** is a lightweight, easy to use, and integrated SfM (Structure from Motion) and MVS (Multi-View Stereo) solution.
-It is intended for learning 3D computer vision and it can also be used for production.
+It is intended for learning/researching 3D computer vision.

 <img src="mvstudio.jpg" width="600"/>